JNCressey/JNCressey.github.io/blogs/osrswiki/modulefairycode.md

 # Location name tooltip enhancement to the Fairycode module on the Runescape wiki

-Fairy rings are circle of mushrooms, at specific locations in the world, used in the game for teleportation.
+Fairy rings are circles of mushrooms, at specific locations in the world, used in the game for teleportation.
 Each fairy ring has a 3 letter code, as an address.
 You dial a code from any fairy ring to be teleported to the ring that corresponds to the entered code.

 As they are a frequently used transportation method in the game, wiki articles often mention a fairy code.
 The wiki has a template for formatting these codes to give them a style that stands out in the page.